JeanPhilippeMonteuuis/CodingGameSolution/README.md

 <br>

-# CodingGame Solution
-My Solution of Coding Game Exercise

 # CodinGame Solutions
+Solutions to some Coding Game Exercises

 ## Introduction
 In this reposority you will find my working solutions for puzzles on the platform https://www.codingame.com/.
 In the table below you can see which puzzles I already completed.